top of page

 ADHD IS REAL

 An ADHD diagnosis is just the beginning!
 Understanding and acceptance are critical to the process of living a fulfilling life with ADHD.
-That often includes educating partners and family members, taking more time for yourself and reassessing expectations as well as discovering and placing a higher value on your gifts and talents.
+That can include educating partners and family members, prioritizing your needs in a way that helps you function at your best reassessing expectations.
+Discovering and placing a higher value on your gifts and talents will make your walk with ADHD a much smoother one.

 • are not good self observers.